Miscarriage Causes and Treatments

 Currently preimplantation genetic diagnosis (PGD) technology combined with IVF can screen embryos for aneuploidy.
 Currently up to 12 of the 23 pairs of chromosomes can be tested on each embryo.
 Many aneuploidies such as Trisomies 13 and 18 are universally fatal.
 There can also be broken or dislocated chromosomes.
 In women over the age of 40, it is common to find more than 50% of the embryos are chromosomally abnormal.
 Women should be evaluated for “ovarian reserve” using a day 3 estradiol and FSH level.
 Abnormal FSH levels would suggest a significant increased risk of aneuploid embryos.

-One cause of repetitive miscarriages due to genetic problems in the fetus is the situation where the husband or the wife has a balanced chromosomal translocation.
-This is found in 3-4% of couples who have had 3 or more miscarriages.
+One cause of repetitive miscarriages due to genetic problems in the fetus is when the male and female have a balanced chromosomal translocation.
+This is found in 3-4% of cases where there were 3 or more miscarriages.
 Genetic testing consists of obtaining a blood test for high resolution/definition peripheral blood karyotype (chromosome analysis).
 If a balanced translocation is found, the affected person usually has the normal amount of DNA material but when eggs or sperm are made there may be either too much DNA or not enough.
 This may increase the risk for miscarriage.

 There may also be uterine abnormalities such as congenital or acquired malformations.
 Congenital malformations include double uterus (uterus didelphysis), a singled sided uterus (unicornuate uterus), a heart shaped uterus (bicornuate uterus) and a septate uterus (midline muscle growth in the uterine cavity).
 Most of these abnormalities decrease the chance of pregnancy, increase the risk of miscarriage and also increase the risk of pre term labor.